 1. Electrical Problems

-One of the most common reasons for home inspection fails is electrical wiring problems.
+One of the most common reasons for home inspection failure is electrical wiring problems.
 Home inspections are all about making sure a home is safe to live in, and improperly wired electrical panels can cause serious issues.
 Every year, over 50,000 home fires are caused by electrical problems.

 If you believe you have electrical issues in your home or just want to make sure everything is installed properly, give Electric City a call.
 We’ll send a licensed home inspector by for a safety inspection and a free consultation.
 We’ll offer solutions to repair any issues, keeping your budget in mind throughout the duration of the project.